 How To Choose Recessed Lighting

-Recessed Lighting Applications
+Recessed Lighting Housing

-- Commonly called the eyeball trim
+- Commonly called the eyeball trim or directional

 - Moves in a jointed fashion